 Set Your Metrics and Your Audience

 So, just like in previous “Adventures in SiteSpect” blogs, this redesign is purely for illustrative purposes and will not actually go live.
 The goat politely declined to give rights to use his likeness for anything other than educational purposes.

 But, normally, you navigate back to your campaign set up and select any metrics you’d like to track.
 You can, of course, track any conversions on your page.
 But, you might also track smaller actions like scroll depth, time on page, site navigation depth, mouse hovers, and more — giving true insight into how your site visitors respond to your design changes.

 You would also set your audience at this step.
 You may decide that you only want visitors in the U.S. to see your variation, or perhaps you’d like to exclude users on mobile and tablets, and only track desktop users.
 That is all under your control, and will give you great insight into your variation later.

 All said and done, this took about 10 minutes, and I’m not even a web designer!
-You can always go in and edit the html directly from the visual editor, and for more complex changes, you can use SiteSpect Search and Replace to edit code.
-Happy Testing!
+You can always go in and edit the HTML directly from the visual editor, and for more complex changes, you can use SiteSpect Search and Replace to edit code.
+Happy A/B Testing!

 To learn more about SiteSpect, visit our website.